iulianbarbu/transaction-processor/README.md

 ## Benchmarks

-The purpose of the existing implemented benchmarks are exercising the transaction processing in terms of scalability and aynchronous multi-threaded runtime.
+The purpose of the existing implemented benchmarks are exercising the transaction processing in terms of scalability and asynchronous multi-threaded runtime.
 Two performance tests were separated in two groups:
 * `small-inputs`
 * `large-inputs`